ethereum-optimism/optimism-monorepo/docs/README.md

 ## Optimism Monorepo Documentation

-The `docs/` directory contains Optimism documentation closely tied to the implementation details of the monorepo (https://github.com/ethereum-optimism/optimism).
+The `docs/` directory contains Optimism documentation closely tied to the implementation details of the [monorepo](https://github.com/ethereum-optimism/optimism).

 The directory layout is divided into the following sub-directories.